haoliangyu/blog/source/_posts/AWS-ECS-auto-deployment-with-Travis-CI.md

 - deloyment
 ---

-In this article I am going to talk about how to build a continuous deployment pipeline for an [AWS ECS](https://aws.amazon.com/ecs/) application using [Travis CI](https://travis-ci.org).
+This article discusses how to build a continuous deployment pipeline for an [AWS ECS](https://aws.amazon.com/ecs/) application using [Travis CI](https://travis-ci.org).

 <!-- more -->